 Every color on your Mac, a click away.

 ColorCopy lives in your menu bar.
 Click any pixel on your screen and the color lands on your clipboard in your favorite format.
+Dial in a color visually, paste any string and see every format at once, build palettes, check contrast.
 No DevTools gymnastics.
 No Figma side-quest.
 No account to create.

-macOS 26.2+ · Free forever, Pro if you want · No subscription
+macOS 26.2+ · Free download · Pro is one-time, no subscription

 What it does (really well)